nikkiwritescode/flask-app-terraform-deployment/readme.md

 This is a Terraform deployment for a small Flask app.
 It runs on port 8000 on the instances themselves but is served on port 80 through the load balancer.
 The application is pulled from a private repository, so a github account with permissions to access the repository is needed to use this code.

 ## Configuration
 Clone this repository into a directory of your choice, then create a file in the root of the directory called `terraform.tfvars`.
-Use the following as a template for this file:
+Use the following as a template for this file -- the only required change is to supply your public IP in the `my_ip` field, so you can SSH into your instances:

 ```
 #-------------------------#
 # User-Specific Variables #
 #-------------------------#
-git_username           = "github_user_name"
-git_token              = "github_personal_access_token"
-secret_name            = "my_git_token"
 my_ip                  = "1.234.56.78/32"
 my_public_key_location = "~/.ssh/id_rsa.pub"